LSU basketball falls to Florida 67-56

 BATON ROUGE - The LSU basketball team lost their third straight game Tuesday night when Florida beat the Tigers in the PMAC 67-56.

 LSU couldn't get it going again offensively, only shooting 33 percent from the floor.
+That's the lowest percentage of the season for the Tigers.

 The Gators capitalized on 14 LSU turnovers, having 22 points off of turnovers.
 Florida's bench also outscored LSU 26-10.
 KJ Williams was the only Tiger to really get it going, having 23 points and seven rebounds.